Marlies Dekkers

-Marlies Dekkers ([mɑrˈliz ˈdɛkərs]; born 29 November 1965 in Oosterhout) is a Dutch fashion designer known for her lingerie line Undressed.
+Marlies Dekkers ([mɑrˈliz ˈdɛkərs]; born 29 November 1965) is a Dutch fashion designer known for her lingerie line Undressed.

 Biography

-She studied at the Art school in Breda, from which she graduated cum laude (with distinction) in 1991.
+She studied at the Art school in Breda, graduating cum laude (with distinction) in 1991.
 With the aid of a government grant, she launched, two years later in 1993, her first collection of items under the fashion label Undressed, heralded at the time as a new approach to designing lingerie.

 In 1996, Dekkers married Peter Wagenaar, a photographer.
-The couple have one daughter Zilver (Silver in Dutch).
+The couple have a daughter Zilver (Silver in Dutch).
 Wagenaar was also a member of the board of Marlies Dekkers' company.
 When the couple divorced in 2006, Wagenaar also left the company.

 Points of sale

-The Marlies Dekkers brand (stylized in print as "marlies|dekkers") is sold in 1000 Marlies Dekkers stores worldwide in cities such as Amsterdam, Rotterdam, Antwerp, Paris, Bangkok, Berlin, Moscow and Cologne.
-A store was briefly opened in New York from December 2008 to March 2009. and in Utrecht at the end of 2008.
-The products are also sold on-line.
+The Marlies Dekkers brand (stylized in print as "marlies|dekkers") is sold in 1,000 Marlies Dekkers stores worldwide in cities such as Amsterdam, Rotterdam, Antwerp, Paris, Bangkok, Berlin, Moscow and Cologne.
+A store was briefly opened in New York from December 2008 to March 2009 and in Utrecht at the end of 2008.
+The products are also sold online.

 There are 4 additional locations that carry marlies|dekkers.
 The newest of these locations, Uplift Intimate Apparel, opened in 2017 in Carmel, Indiana, and carries a wide variety of her styles.
-In Salt Lake City, Utah, the BraBar|boutique, which opened in 2012, carries UNDRESSED and marlies|dekkers.
+In Salt Lake City, Utah, the BraBar|boutique, which opened in 2012, carries Undressed and marlies|dekkers.
 Estilo established marlies|dekkers sales in 2009, and the Australasian relater Myer carries this brand.